openshift-kni/eco-gotests/tests/cnf/core/network/README.md

 ## Overview
 Network tests are used for the testing of network operators and their features.
-Eco-gotests is a downstream CNF test framework utilizing a container test image with auxiliary resources for network testing.
-The CNF Telco Networking team is responsible for the maintenance and development of this repository.
-The test suite primary use is for new GA and zStream releases regression testing.
+Eco-gotests is a test framework utilizing a container test image with auxiliary resources for network testing.

-The Eco-gotest repo is in the process of replacing the [cnf-gotest](https://gitlab.cee.redhat.com/cnf/cnf-gotests) test cases.
-Upstream test cases can be found at [cnf-tests](https://github.com/openshift-kni/cnf-features-deploy/tree/master/cnf-tests).

 ### Prerequisites for running these tests:

-Eco-gotest suite is designed to test an OCP cluster version 4.13 and higher with the following pre-installed CNF components:
+Eco-gotest suite is designed to test an OCP cluster version 4.13 and higher with the following pre-installed
+components:

 * Machine config pool to define/collect configurations for labeled nodes
 * SR-IOV operator